HelioPower

-Heliopower, Inc. is a United States–based company founded in 2001.
-HelioPower develops proprietary projects with third-party off-takers and currently owns and operates more than 100 energy systems at facilities such as the Tech Museum of Innovation in San Jose and Ronald McDonald House in San Diego.
+Heliopower, Inc. was a United States–based company founded in 2001.
+HelioPower developed proprietary projects with third-party off-takers and currently owns and operates more than 100 energy systems at facilities such as the Tech Museum of Innovation in San Jose and Ronald McDonald House in San Diego.
+Following its emergence from Chapter 11 bankruptcy in 2017, the company struggled to maintain profitability and eventually ceased operations in 2021.